 2. Students who intentionally or unintentionally view others’ personal information, grades, or other “locked” areas of user accounts may be suspended from the program.
 See suspension outcomes under the Sanctions section of this document.

 3. Students are expected to perform all work themselves.
 If it is discovered and proven that any student is allowing others to access their user account and complete assignments, tests, etc., he or she may be suspended at the discretion of the administrators.

 4. Administrators retain the right to use any and all tracking technologies available to them within student civil rights.
 This will ensure that students are presenting assignments in an honest manner.

 The following sanctions may be imposed:

-Admonition: An oral or written statement to a student that he/she is violating or have violated program rules and may be subject to more severe disciplinary action.
+Admonition: An oral or written statement to a student that he/she is violating or has violated program rules and may be subject to more severe disciplinary action.

 Suspension: Exclusion from participating in the program as a student for a definite period of time.
-Suspension will result in a zero grade reported to the community college in which the student is enrolled.
+Suspension will result in a zero grade.